 About Justin Stewart-Teitelbaum

-Justin’s practice areas include representing clients in investigations of mergers and acquisitions before the Federal Trade Commission (FTC) and the Antitrust Division at the Department of Justice (DOJ).
+Justin’s practice areas include representing clients in investigations of mergers and acquisitions and civil conduct investigations before the Federal Trade Commission (FTC) and the Antitrust Division at the Department of Justice (DOJ) and State Attorneys General.

-Justin also provides advice on a variety of antitrust issues, including premerger notification requirements in the United States and abroad, joint ventures, agency conduct investigations, agency Order compliance, and civil antitrust litigation.
+Justin also provides advice on the full range of antitrust issues, including premerger notification requirements in the United States and abroad, joint ventures, agency conduct investigations, agency Order compliance, and civil antitrust litigation, standard setting, and the intersection of antitrust and ESG.

 While on secondment to Freshfields’ London office (2015), Justin represented clients in mergers before the European Commission, including Phase I and Phase II investigations, third-party merger control strategy, and pre-signing considerations.
 Justin also advised clients on horizontal restraints analysis pursuant to EC Article 101.